open-compensation-token-license/license-token-website/wikisrc/pudgy-penguins-and-open-source-licensing-challenges.md

 ## The Birth of Pudgy Penguins

 The delightful array of 8,888 Pudgy Penguins debuted on the Ethereum blockchain in July 2021.
 They have captured the imagination of digital art collectors and enthusiasts, symbolizing creativity and charm within the NFT space.
 The community-driven nature of Pudgy Penguins offers decentralized opportunities, with enthusiasts contributing innovations like derivative artworks and blockchain-based games.
+For more on the value of NFTs, see [Why Are NFTs Valuable](https://www.license-token.com/wiki/why-are-nf-ts-valuable).

 ## The Open Source Licensing Landscape

 As creativity flourishes within the Pudgy Penguins community, the project often builds on existing open source technologies.
 This can lead to legal and ethical challenges, given open source licenses specify usage and modification terms.
 Popular licenses include the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.en.html), [MIT License](https://opensource.org/licenses/MIT), and [Apache License](https://www.apache.org/licenses/LICENSE-2.0).
 Each offers different levels of freedom and obligation, impacting how users interact with the software.
+Learn more about [Open Source Licensing Models on Blockchain](https://www.license-token.com/wiki/open-source-licensing-models-on-blockchain).

 ## The Challenges of Open Source Licensing